Sandvik: 2000 to present

 In 2001, Sandvik started testing a new system named Automine for automation and remote control of mining equipment in mines in Canada and Sweden.

 In 2002, Sandvik acquired a majority position in the German cutting tool manufacturer Walter AG.

 In 2004, the Kanthal division developed new alloy production methods with high-temperature powder metallurgy.

 In 2009, Sandvik bought the Austrian company Wolfram Bergbau, which was focused on tungsten production, from mining to cemented-carbide powder.

 In 2017, Sandvik divested its Process Systems and Mining Systems operations, both of which were related to conveyor technology.

 In 2022, Sandvik bought the Australian mine planning software provider Deswik.

 In August 2022, the business area Sandvik materials technology, which included tubes, strip steel, medical wires and Kanthal-brand heating technology products, was spun off as a separate company, publicly listed at Nasdaq Stockholm.
 The new company was named Alleima, and its shares were distributed to the shareholders of Sandvik.

+In August 2023, Sandvik announced it had acquired the Cambridge, Ontario-headquartered software development company, Postability.

+In September 2023, Sandvik adopted a revised visual identity, with a new logotype that contains different graphical elements than the previous one.

+Operations

+Sandvik divides its operations into three business areas, Mining and rock solutions, accounting for 51 percent of revenues in 2024, Rock processing solutions, accounting for 9 percent, and Manufacturing and machining solutions, accounting for 40 percent.

+Mining and rock solutions

+The mining and rock solutions business area provides vehicles for loading and hauling minerals, equipment for drilling, cutting and other rock excavation tasks, as well as supporting services and infrastructure like digital monitoring and automation systems.

+Sandvik is notable for developing battery-powered, remotely monitored and automated equipment.
+The vehicle TH665B, with a capacity of 65 metric tons, was the highest-capacity battery-electric underground mining truck in the world when it was launched in 2022.
+Besides the advantage of not producing any diesel exhaust gases, battery-powered trucks emit less heat than diesel-powered trucks, which is beneficial in underground mines, and tend to achieve higher uphill top speeds.
+Sandvik has developed systems for swapping battery packs of mining trucks and loaders to freshly charged ones, instead of charging the batteries while attached to the vehicle.
+The minimum time required for battery swapping is a few minutes.
+Rio Tinto, LKAB, Boliden, Torex Gold, Foran Mining, Rana Gruber and Byrnecut are examples of mining companies that have been reported to use battery-electric Sandvik trucks and loaders.

+As of 2024, Sandvik operates a working prototype of a fully automatic battery-powered autonomous drill rig in its test mine in Finland.
+The machine is capable of planning the drill procedure, optimizing its electric power usage, changing drill bits and automatically returning to a charging station when necessary.
+In addition to the potential for higher productivity, workplace safety is an area where this kind of technology may bring significant improvements.